jdaluddung/ImageSearch_cypressTest/README.md

 cd /your/project/path
 ```

-Install Cypress for Mac, Linux, or Windows in the project path
+Install Cypress in the project path
 ```bash
 npm install cypress --save-dev
 ```